grdmunoz/ranked-choice-app/instructions/variant-a.md

    elimination of certain ballots when tallying.
 Can you find the cause and fix this?

-Please try not to spend more than 2-3 hours in total on this assignment.
+Please do not spend more than 2-3 hours in total on this assignment.
 You are not expected to complete all of the above steps but you should try to complete as many as you are comfortable getting through in a reasonable amount of time.
 If you have partial solutions to any of the above, feel free to leverage the